visual-framework/vf-core/components/vf-masthead/README.md

 </style>
 ```

 If JavaScript is disabled, or if it doesn't load with the page.
-The masthead will defualt to the background colour.
+The masthead will default to the background colour.

 ---